aashot/frontend-react-application-architecture/README.md

-## ⚠️ WARNING: Outdated Documentation ⚠️
+## ⚠️ WARNING: Outdated Guide ⚠️

 Attention users and contributors,

 This guide is outdated and may contain obsolete information.
 Exercise caution when using it.
 I am working on updates.

-Thank you,
+Thank you

 ## Frontend React application architecture